 To help you make the right choice, we have created a review of the best plasma cutter under 500.

 Instead of reading the whole article, have a look at the following comparison chart where we have differentiated, and you can make your choice to buy any of them.

 7 Best Plasma Cutter Under 500

 After more than 13 years of research, we found these to be the best cheap plasma cutters on Amazon. check our top 7 list:

 Lotos LTP5000D 50Amp Non-Touch Pilot Arc Plasma Cutter, Dual Voltage 110V/220V, 1/2 Inch Clean Cut, Brown :

 If you are searching for an inexpensive but quality plasma cutter, you should consider the Lotos LTP5000D Pilot Arc Plasma Cutter.
 The plasma cutter delivers an excellent cutting performance.

 It comes with a pilot arch that makes it perfect for cutting rough surfaces or dirty metals continuously while producing minimal snag.

-It has a design that is borrowed from the high-tech MOSFET/IGBT transistor enabling it to produce more power for cutting thick metals and a steady output when cutting thin metals.
-It comes in a compact size that makes it more portable.
+It has a design that is borrowed from the high-tech MOSFET/IGBT transistor, enabling it to produce more power for cutting thick metals and a steady output when cutting thin metals.
+This cutter comes in a compact, portable size.